Call for Papers

 - Page Limit: short papers with up to 4 pages; unlimited references and appendices

-- Misc: double-blind, non-archival, poster presentations for accepted papers
+- Misc: double-blind, non-archival, poster presentations for accepted papers, orals for top rated papers

 Submission Instructions